Vespertilio Awards: 2022

 The inaugural edition took place on the 26 of August, 2022.
 A Classic Horror Story was honoured with the Best Film award, Matilda Lutz was selected Best Actress for her performance in the movie.

 2023

 The second edition took place on May 23, 2023.
 The Oro d’orrore went to L’Angelo dei muri by Lorenzo Bianchini, Best Director — Paolo Strippoli (for Flowing).
 Stefano Cananzi was awarded with Vespertilio Speciale In Memoriam.

 2024

 The third edition took place on May 24, 2024.
 31 prizes were distributed.
 Pupi Avati, Florinda Bolkan, and Sergio Martino, were honored with lifetime achievement awards.

 Mimì: Prince of Darkness by Brando De Sica won several awards, including Best Film.
-La guerra del Tiburtino III by Luna Gualano won 4 awards, including Best Supporting Actor for Paolo Calabresi.
-In 2024, the Aldo Lado award was established and given for the first time to Il paese del melodramma, directed by Francesco Barilli.
+La guerra del Tiburtino III by Luna Gualano won 4 awards, including Best Supporting Actor for Paolo Calabresi, Fabio D'Orta's debut film, The Complex Forms, wins Best Cinematography (Fabio D'Orta) and Best Production.(Metronic Films). and the Aldo Lado award was established and given for the first time to Il paese del melodramma, directed by Francesco Barilli.